 As a very old bicycle company, it has managed to construct various models including; urban bikes, road bikes, classic bikes, adventure bikes, mountain bikes, electric bikes, ladies bikes and kid bikes.

 Many people have said that they prefer to buy their brands because they are relatively affordable in comparison to other brands.
-However, some of them have expressed their disappointments because of exclusion of certain features such as kickstands.
+However, some of them have expressed their disappointments because of the exclusion of certain features such as kickstands.
 The company prides itself in providing reliable bikes that come at affordable prices; they feel that their longevity is enough proof that they produce quality bikes.
 Below are some comments expressed by ordinary folks who’ve used their bikes.

 The 2018 Raleigh Mustang got this reaction out of Cyclisto, “The steel Mustang with the end of season prices seemed a real bargain to me.
 Please bring it back with a smart single color paint job and a little taller headtube so that we will have a great commuter/do it all bike at a decent price”